superlinked/VectorHub/docs/use_cases/hybrid_search_&_rerank_rag.md

 ### Reranking
 ![Reranking Diagram](../assets/use_cases/hybrid_search_&_rerank_rag/Rerank.png "Fig 3")

-Typically, algorithms yield the top-k matches.
+Typically, algorithms yield top-k matches.
 But these top-k matches may not always include the relevant sections, or, conversely, not all relevant sections may be within these top-k matches.
 We can ameliorate this issue by ranking all retrieved content based on a score indicating semantic relevance to the query.

 To do this, responses from the retriever must be passed to a **semantic scoring model**.
 Semantic scoring models are transformer models that take in queries and documents to produce a score in a calibrated range.
 This reranking process returns a list of documents, sorted according to relevance score, from highest to lowest, and incorporated into the response payload of the query.